 Appeals

 Kesselman Brantly Stockinger LLP‘s appeals practice provides thorough research, thoughtful writing and persuasive oral advocacy.
-Our attorneys have experience both at the federal and state appellate levels and have submitted briefs to the United States, Hawaii and California Supreme Courts.
+Our attorneys have experience at both the federal and state appellate levels and have submitted briefs to the United States, Hawaii and California Supreme Courts.

 The firm frequently frames trial court briefs with an understanding that an appeal may be necessary.
-Because of our lawyers’ extensive experience, we offer full service to our clients with an ability to handle legal issues at all stages of litigation – without the need to hire separate appellate counsel.
+Because of our lawyers’ extensive experience, we offer full service to our clients with the ability to handle legal issues at all stages of litigation – without the need to hire separate appellate counsel.

 The firm has attorneys who served as former federal appellate law clerks, which adds to their depth of experience, as well as their practical experience practicing before appellate courts.